mainmatter/mainmatter.com/src/posts/2023-05-15-cli-tricks.md

 tags: [misc]
 bio: "Bartłomiej Dudzik"
 description:
-  "Bartłomiej Dudzik shows a trick to checkout a GitHub branch faster in the CLI."
+  "Bartłomiej Dudzik shows a trick to checkout a Git branch faster in the CLI."
 og:
   image: